The other day this question popped into my head and when I shared it on social media several folks said it stopped their scroll.

 Now that’s action.

 P.S.
-If you’re a nonfiction author who needs to take action to do powerful and profitable media interviews, I’ve got your next step.
-Check out Profitable Publicity – a time-friendly, budget-friendly course that will elevate your media interviews starting today.
-Find out more and enroll here.
+If you’re a woman nonfiction author who wants to take action to do powerful, game-changing media interviews, but you don’t know where to start, I’ve got your next step.
+Check out Media Success Blueprint a powerful comprehensive course that will elevate your media interviews starting today.
+Find out more about the course and amazing bonuses here.